ProjectCityQuest/CityQuest/README.md

 # CityQuest

 ## About
-CityQuest is an interactive mobile app designed to enhance the experience of tourists and locals exploring Vienna.
+CityQuest is an interactive webapp designed to enhance the experience of tourists and locals exploring Vienna.
 By gamifying the exploration process, CityQuest offers a unique way to discover the city's key spots, track progress through a personal profile view, and earn rewards for each visited location.

 https://github.com/ProjectCityQuest/CityQuest/raw/main/.github/videos/presentation_video_small.mp4